miigo-dev/arduino-library-management/README.md

-# Arduino Integrated Library Management System (Arduino-ILMS)
+# Arduino Integrated Library Management System

 ![Arduino ILMS Logo](https://i.imgur.com/3iSb7Av.png)

 **Introduction:**
-The Arduino Integrated Library Management System (Arduino-ILMS) is an innovative solution designed to enhance traditional library management using Arduino microcontrollers.
+The Arduino Integrated Library Management System is an innovative solution designed to enhance traditional library management using Arduino microcontrollers.
 This system automates core library operations, improves accuracy, and provides a user-friendly interface for both library staff and patrons.

 **Project Note:**
 This project was developed as part of an educational project for the 2024 ICT Summit at STI College Las Piñas.